You are currently viewing Easy Crockpot Queso Blanco Dip – White Cheese Recipe

 Ingredients

-• 1 Tbsp. of chopped jalapenos – you can use fresh or from a jar
+• 1 Tbsp. chopped jalapenos – you can use fresh or from a jar

-• 3 Tbsp. of fresh cilantro, or partially dried
+• 3 Tbsp. fresh cilantro or partially dried

 Instructions